carolinechuu/ECE-3400-Team-12/lab2/lab2.md

 # Lab

-### Acoustic Team: Felipe, Pei-Yi, Xitang Zhao
+### Acoustic Team: Felipe, Pei-Yi, Xitang
 <!--<h4 class="h4-color">-->

 # FFT Analysis
 The electret microphone given in lab is attached on a breakout board that has an adjustable gain amplifier, with gain range from 25x to 125x.
-To take advantage of the on board amplifier, we adjusted the breakout hoard to nearly max out the microphone's gain.
+To take advantage of the on board amplifier, we adjusted the breakout board to nearly max out the microphone's gain.
 Also for best performance of the microphone, the "quieter" 3.3V instead of the 5V on the Arduino is used to power the microphone and a 0.1 uF decoupling capacitor is added between 3.3V to GND to minimize disturbance.
 Vout is connected to the oscilloscope and the followings FFT diagrams are observed:
 <table>
 <tr>
 	<td align="center"><img src="Figure_1.png"></td>